The US Food and Drug Administration (FDA) has approved three medicines for alcoholism. But they don’t “cure” alcoholism.

 Naltrexone (naltrexone hydrochloride) comes in pill form as Revia and Depade.
 It comes in injectable form as Vivitrol.
 The drug works by reducing the craving for alcohol.

 Patients on naltrexone should not use any illicit drugs or take sedatives, tranquilizers, or other drugs.
-Naltrexone is not addictive and it doesn’t react adversely with alcohol.
+The med is not addictive and it doesn’t react adversely with alcohol.

 Possible side effects include, upset stomach, vomiting, diarrhea, headache, or joint pain.
 Patients with any side effects can get a lower dosage.
-Naltrexone reduces cravings by stopping the brain from getting pleasure from the highs caused by drinking.
+The drug reduces cravings by stopping the brain from getting pleasure from drinking.
 Patients must always take it before drinking.
 It’s widely used in The Sinclair Method (TSM) of treating alcoholism.
 That method is used throughout Scandinavian countries and widely used in other regions.

 The FDA approved acamprosate in 2004.
 Countries in Europe used it safely and effectively for 20 years before that.

-Campral is the brand name of acamprosate.
+Campral is the brand name.
 It reduces the physical and emotional discomforts experienced by alcoholics after they stop drinking.
 These include anxiety, sweating and sleep problems.

-The U.S. Department of Health and Human Services explains that
+The U.S. Department of Health and Human Services explains it as follows.

 Chronic, heavy use of alcohol affects several neurotransmitter systems in the brain.
 These neuro transmitter systems adapt to the chronic presence of alcohol.
 Once they have adapted, these systems are only in equilibrium with alcohol.
 When alcohol use ceases, the systems become disregulated and enter a pathologic hyperexcitatory state.

-It appears that acamprosate helps modulate and normalize brain activity.
+It appears that the med helps modulate and normalize brain activity.
 Its side effects tend to be minimal and it is not addictive.
 For this reason, patients can take it for as long as a year after drinking stops.

 Medicines for Alcoholism Treatment: Summary

 Disulfiram makes people sick if they drink alcohol.
-Naltrexone prevents them from experiencing pleasure (a “high”) from drinking.
+Naltrexone prevents them from having pleasure from drinking.
 Acamprosate reduces the discomforts felt by alcoholics when they stop drinking.

-Unfortunately, there are no “magic bullet” medicines for alcoholism treatment.
-But there are medicines that can help.
+Yet there are no “magic bullet” meds for alcoholism treatment.
+But there are meds that can help.
 Discuss these options with your doctor.
 That medical expert knows your specific medical history.
-Therefore your doctor can provide informed advice about medicines for alcoholism.
+So your doctor can provide informed advice about medicines for alcoholism.

 Acamprosate.
 React Weekly, 2016, 1591(1), 14.